California State Military

 offensive he received the Croix de Guerre.

-Returning to civilian life, he was a real estate officer in
+Returning to civilian life, he was a real estate officer in the

-First National Bank of Los Angeles.
+Bank of Los Angeles.

 He entered the California National Guard in 1922 where his connection